 Final product

-Our final product is a data visualization of an interactive dashboard of global wind power.
-It consists of several components which is described below:
+Our final product is an interactive dashboard of global wind power.
+It consists of several components which are described below:

-BANs: On the left side of the map exist the BANs representing each continent.
-These BANs display the total wind power capacity for each continent.
+Big aggregate numbers (BANs): On the left side of the map BANs are placed representing the different continents.
+These BANs display the name and total wind power capacity for each continent.
 Clicking on the BAN will update the map and bar chart according.
-For example: clicking on “Africa Capacity” will display the wind farms on Africa only on the map and will display the data of the top 20 largest wind farms on the bar chart as shown in the figure 5 below.
+For example: clicking on “Africa” will display the wind farms on Africa only on the map and will display the data of the top 20 largest wind farms on the bar chart as shown in the Figure 5 below.